 2. How much shade does your roof get?

 The amount of shade your roof receives will affect the effectiveness and output of your solar panels.
 Shadow from nearby structures, your own chimney, or the trees that surround your home can affect the generation of electricity.
-We conduct a shadow analysis using various software to understand the viability of space available and suggest a location that remain shadow free across the year.
+We conduct a shadow analysis using various software to understand the viability of space available and suggest a location that remains shadow free across the year.

 3. How old is your roof?